KiTZ-Heidelberg/revana-demo-data/README.md

     download and installation process might take some time.
 You might want to grab a coffee while the installation proceeds.

+-   Relying on a bad internet connection while installing Revana can cause timeout errors to occur througout the download of Revana’s dependencies.
+If you find a message like “Timeout of 60 seconds was reached” or similar within the installation output, it might help to extend the timeout limits.
+Use *options(timeout=1000)* to set the timeout limit to 1000 seconds.

 -   While Revana **does not need to be compiled** throughout installation, some of its dependencies do.
 Depending on your system this compilation can take some time or even fail.
 Use the following